noobling/noobling/README.md

 ### Hi there 👋

-Currently atlassian.com and lets.lol - ex takemybed.com, ex telstra.com, ex gridcog.com, ex spacetoco.com, ex genvis.co, ex codersforcauses.org, ex worley.com
+Currently atlassian.com building [app migrations](https://developer.atlassian.com/platform/app-migration/) and lets.lol (still love building applications in JavaScript)

+Also been part of takemybed.com, telstra.com, gridcog.com, spacetoco.com, genvis.co, codersforcauses.org, worley.com

-10 years in the game
+Programming since 2016

 <!--
 **noobling/noobling** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.